 "We are very pleased to be opening our first stores in the Channel Islands, which will enable us to make our brand available to more shoppers.
 The support of law firms Ogier and Eversheds has been invaluable.
 We worked closely with both law firms to make this deal possible and we appreciate the efforts of the whole team throughout the process.
 Ogier's having specialist knowledge of the Islands' jurisdiction was particularly helpful."

-Chris Renouf was assisted by Partners Marc Yates, Matthew Thompson and Steve Meiklejohn, Managing Associates Michael Little, Sara Johns, Jonathan Hughes, Nathan Powell, Jayne Wycherley and Victoria Yates and Senior Associates Matthew Gilly and trainee solicitor Lisa Floris in Jersey.
+Chris Renouf was assisted by Partners Marc Yates and Matthew Thompson, Managing Associates Michael Little, Sara Johns, Jonathan Hughes, Nathan Powell, Jayne Wycherley and Victoria Yates and Senior Associates Matthew Gilly and trainee solicitor Lisa Floris in Jersey.

 The Guernsey team consisted of Partner, Caroline Chan, Managing Associates Michael Little and Andy Lowe, Senior Associate Andrew Keast and Associate lawyers, Kerrie Le Tissier, Charisma Lyall and Kim Paiva.